How Much Creatine Should I Take?

 • Activity level

-For those with a larger body mass, a higher creatine dosage of up to 10 grams per day may be needed to achieve the same effect.
+For those with a higher body weight, a higher creatine dosage of up to 10 grams per day may be needed to top up muscle stores of creatine.

-Taking more than the recommended dose does not necessarily lead to additional benefits and may increase the risk of side effects.
+Taking more than the recommended dose does not necessarily lead to additional exercise performance benefits and may increase the potential effects of creatine that can be unpleasant.
+For some individuals, even exceeding the maintenance dose may lead to some slight discomfort.

 As with any supplement, it's recommended to speak to a healthcare professional before starting creatine to ensure that it's safe for you to use.

-How Many Grams of Creatine Should You Take Per Day?
+How Many Grams of Creatine Supplements Each Day Is Best?

 According to research, an effective maintenance dose of creatine is .03 grams per kilogram of body weight per day.